Photoroom/datago/README.md

 You can set the log level using the RUST_LOG environment variable.
 E.g. `RUST_LOG=INFO`.

 When using the library from Python, `env_logger` will be initialized automatically when creating a `DatagoClient`.
 There is also a `initialize_logging` function in the `datago` module, which if called before using a client, allows to customize the log level.
 This only works if RUST_LOG is not set.

+## Env variables

+There are a couple of env variables which will change the behavior of the library, for settings which felt too low level to be exposed in the config.

+- `DATAGO_MAX_TASKS`: refers to the number of threads which will be used to load the samples.
+Defaults to a multiple of the CPU cores.
+- `RUST_LOG`: see above, will change the level of logging for the whole library, could be useful for debugging or to report an issue here.
+- `DATAGO_MAX_RETRIES`: number of retries for a failed sample load, defaults to 3.

 </details><details> <summary><strong>Build it</strong></summary>